kurz-m/Born2beRoot/Guide/Instructions.md

 9. Add some additional packages for general purpose and for the monitoring script

-- only net-tools and bc must be installed for the monitoring.sh to work.
+- only net-tools and bc must be installed for the monitoring.sh to work (also works with other tools if you change the script).

 ```shell
 # net-tools for basic networking tools (ifconfig, netstat, etc.)